alecklandgraf/blink1/README.md

 blink1
 ======

-python scripts for your blink1
+python scripts and library for your blink1

 http://thingm.com/products/blink-1.html